andrea-mitridate/PTArcade/docs/getting_started/index.md

 <sub> The lower left panel shows the 68% and 95% levels of the 2D posterior
 distribution for the $\log_{10}A_*$ and $\log_{10}(f/{\rm Hz})$ parameters.
 The other two panels report 1D marginalized posterior distributions.
-The dashed vertical lines in the plots for the 1D distributions indicate the 68% confidence intervals.</sub>
+The dashed vertical lines in the plots for the 1D distributions indicate the 68% credible intervals.</sub>

 !!! info "Deterministic signals"
     PTArcade can also be used with deterministic signals.
-In this case, the user will have to specify the signal timeseries instead of the signal power-spectrum in the model file.
+In this case, the user will have to specify the signal time series instead of the signal power-spectrum in the model file.
 See [here][model] for more details.

-The chains produced by PTArcade can also be used to derive [excluded regions][K_bound] of the parameter space and to perform [model selection][mod_sel] against the standard astrophysical interpretation of the PTA signal in terms of SMBHBs.
+The chains produced by PTArcade can also be used to derive [excluded regions][K_bound] of the parameter space and to perform [model selection][mod_sel] against the standard astrophysical interpretation of the PTA signal in terms of supermassive black-hole binaries.

 After this high-level summary of what PTArcade can do, in the next sections, we will
 discuss: